frenetic-lang/frenetic/guide/05-OxLearning.md

 Hashtbl.add known_hosts <pkt_src> <pkt_in_port>
 ```

-With this in hand, modify the `learning_packet_in` function in
-[Learning.ml](ox-tutorial-code/Learning.ml) to extract the ethernet source
-address and input port from incoming packets, storing them in the hash table.
-Then, fix `packet_in` to extract the ethernet destination address, and
-update `packet_in` to invoke `learning_packet_in` and then `routing_packet_in`.
+With this in hand, modify the `learning_packet_in` function in [Learning.ml](ox-tutorial-code/Learning.ml) to extract the ethernet source address and input port from incoming packets, storing them in the hash table.
+Then, fix `packet_in` to extract the ethernet destination address, and update `packet_in` to invoke `learning_packet_in` and then `routing_packet_in`.

 #### Compiling and Testing your Learning Switch

 You should first test that your learning switch preserves connectivity by
 sending ICMP messages between each host pair.
-Next, use `tcpdump` to ensure
+Then, use `tcpdump` to ensure
 that your learning switch stops flooding once it learns the locations of two
 hosts.